Crazyspaceman-hd/PlayerAnalysis/README.md

 To determine the most profitable items the non-formatted copy of the data from the previous section is called, this data has already been sorted by __Total Purchase Value__ and so all that is needed is formatting, column rearrangement and finally output.

-## Analysis
-___
-By analyzing this data we can determine a few interesting trends.
-The player base for this game skews overwhelmingly male and early 20s, however the non- male players tend to spend significantly more.
-The top spendrs in terms of age ranges are the 35-39 year olds reaching almost $5 per player which is then followed by the lowest average per player with the 40+ range spending over $1.50 less per player than the 35-39 year olds.
-The player base does not seem to be buying that much per player with the purchase count of the top player being only 5 items and the purchase count dropping to 3 before leaving the top 5 spenders.
-Comparing the total number of purchases (780) to the number of players (576) indicates that most players only purchase a single item.